7VIVANN/vscode-issues/README.md

 ### copy and paste
-    a simple solution to store a sample-stack.cpp
+    a simple solution would be  to store a sample-stack.cpp and copy paste it every time for a stack realted problem .

 ### vscode